sijokuruvilla/skg_blog/pages/reachme.md

 All other DM platforms (SM, chats, twitter etc) I will be infrequent.

-I also prefer not to be reached on my phone by means of a call or a text unless its both important & urgent.
+I also prefer not to be reached on my phone unless its both important & urgent.

 So yes, mail works best.